The Weeknd Drops Sleazy, Misogynistic Diss Song & Justin Bieber Should Ignore It

 — idolator (@idolator) February 13, 2017

 If that wasn’t enough mind molestation, Gomez took a trip down memory lane last week when she “liked” a fan’s Instagram post featuring a picture collage of herself and Justin from their “Jelena” days.
-This is despite reportedly being “smitten” with The Weekend.
+This is despite reportedly being “smitten” with The Weeknd.

 Selena liked this photo on a fans account ( February 7, 2017) https://t.co/s0lh5nFdTk pic.twitter.com/3jgVjTnJan